apache/nuttx/configs/clicker2-stm32/README.txt

     NOTES:

-    1. This is another NSH example.
-If differs from the mrf24j40 configuration in that this configuration, like the usbnsh configuration, it uses a USB serial device for console I/O.
+    1. This configuration differs from the mrf24j40-mac configuration in that this configuration, like the usbnsh configuration, uses a USB serial device for console I/O.  Such a configuration is useful on the Clicker2 STM32 which has no builtin RS-232 drivers and eliminates the tangle of cables and jumpers needed to debug multi-board setups.

-       Such a configuration is useful on the Clicker2 STM32 which has no builtin RS-232 drivers and tangle of cables and jumpers needed to debug multi-board setups.
+       Most other NOTES for the usbnsh configuration should apply.
+Specific differences between the usbnsh or mrf24j40-mac configurations and this configuration are listed in these NOTES.

-       Other NOTES for the usbnsh configuration should appy.
+    2. One most serial terminal programs that I have used, the USB connection will be lost when the target board is reset.
+When that happens, you may have to reset your serial terminal program to adapt to the new USB connection.
+Using TeraTerm, I actually have to exit the serial program and restart it in order to detect and select the re-established USB serial connection.

-    2. This configuration does have USART3 output enabled and set up as the system logging device:
+    3. This configuration does have USART3 output enabled and set up as the system logging device:

        CONFIG_SYSLOG_CHAR=y               : Use a character device for system logging